 Section Two - What is GIS?

-GIS is an acronym for both Geographic Information Systems and Geographic Information Sciences, two distinct terms that integrate with each other in a very important way.
-GIS, as a science, falls under the umbrella of the much larger and more encompassing Geospatial Sciences, which includes other sciences such as remote sensing, GPS and GNSS technologies, cartography, geodatabase management and design, and web map development.
-Knowing the definition of GIS, both as a system and as a science, is important as you move through your educational journey by setting a goal and understanding of where you are going (and it helps quite a bit when you tells someone what class it is your are taking this semester!)
+GIS stands for both Geographic Information Systems and Geographic Information Sciences, two distinct but intertwined terms.
+Falling under the broader umbrella of Geospatial Sciences, GIS encompasses other fields such as remote sensing, GPS and GNSS technologies, cartography, geodatabase management and design, and web map development.
+Understanding the meaning of GIS, as both a system and a science, is essential to your educational journey, and it'll help you explain your coursework to others too!

 1.2.2: Geographic Information Systems (GIS)

-Geographic Information Systems, the more commonly used acronym, refers to the software used to& create, store, and manage spatial data, analyze spatial problems, and display the data in cartographic layouts.
-While ESRI’s ArcGIS suite of software is used most often in educational and government agency settings, it is far from the only or best software out there.
-When talking about GIS as a suite of software, there really isn't much to say beyond the definition.
-The software is just as software which, with a little practice, isn't terribly challenging to learn (it's not easy, but it's not really "hard" either).
-When we talk about GIS, we are not really talking about the software -we are taking about the science and the technician's ability to make the software accomplish what they want it to do.
-The real definition of GIS isn't so much the software, but the science behind the software.
+Geographic Information Systems refers to the software used to create, store, manage spatial data, analyze spatial problems, and display data in cartographic layouts.
+While ESRI’s ArcGIS suite is popular in educational and government settings, it's not the only choice.
+But when we talk about GIS, we're discussing more than just the software itself; we're addressing the science and the technician's ability to make the software do what they want.
+The real essence of GIS isn't about the software but the science behind it.

 |Read Through This Article Looking at 30 Different GIS Software Suites|